 For many, stickers offer great memories from childhood.
 Perhaps they were a reward for a job well done on a test or a small prize at an arcade.
-However, stickers have a wide variety of professional uses as well, including everything from industrial packaging labels to marketing materials.
+However, stickers have a wide variety of professional uses as well, including everything from industrial packaging labels to marketing materials such as using a sticker logo maker to promote your brand.
 With this wealth of uses, one may wonder about the advantages of different manufacturing processes.
 One of these processes is the mode of cutting out the sticker: die cutting vs. kiss cutting.
 Discover the difference between these techniques and learn about the background of the invention and the use of modern stickers.

 Kiss Cut Stickers

 The ultimate difference between these two finishes of stickers is how they are presented on their respective backing.
 They are similar processes, but the main difference is that kiss-cutting cuts only through the vinyl, leaving visible backing on the finished product.
 Because it is a more delicate process, it may be advantageous to consult a professional.
 A simple search of “kiss cutting near me” can help consumers locate such a service.

 Kiss cut stickers are usually preferred for more intricate or smaller designs.
 The backing helps protect the sticker in transit, which is especially helpful if the sticker has any thin sections that could possibly be bent or torn easily.
 Another advantage is that these stickers are often easier to peel.